History of IDEA

 Meeting announcement: https://hd-ca.org/events/sustainability-and-human-rights-ethical-dimensions-of-an-urban-agenda

-IDEA now has plans in development for its June 2016 conference in Istanbul.
+IDEA now has plans in development for its June 2018 conference in Bordeaux.

 – Eric Palmer